GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

-- **Reachability** is the attribute of static linkage errors to indicate whether a linkage error caused by a reference is _reachable_ from the _entry point classes_ of the class usage graph; in other words, when a static linkage error is _reachable_, there exists a path of references in the graph between one of entry point classes and the reference causing linkage error.
+- **Reachability** is the attribute of static linkage errors to indicate whether a linkage error caused by a reference is _reachable_ from the _entry point classes_ of the class usage graph; in other words, when a static linkage error is _reachable_, there exists a path of references in the graph from one of entry point classes to the reference causing linkage error.
   The path helps to diagnose why static linkage errors are introduced to the dependencies.